Sensory play ideas and Montessori toys for babies ages 12-18 months

 The more these connections are stimulated, the stronger they become.

-This is why sensory play, or any activity that stimulates your child’s sense, is essential in nurturing your baby’s brain during this stage.
+This is why sensory play, or any activity that stimulates your child’s senses, is essential in nurturing your baby’s brain during this stage.

-Sensory play also promotes mindfulness or the act of being aware of one’s self and his surroundings.
+Sensory play also promotes mindfulness or the act of being aware of one’s self and surroundings.